 Airriell was born in Alabama and raised in Chicago.
 Her innate interests in biology and mechanics, bloomed into a love of psychology early in her academic career.
 Airriell received a Bachelor of Science in psychology with a concentration in cognitive neuroscience from DePaul University.
-Currently, she is in her fourth year of studies at Adler University , where she earned a master’s of science in clinical psychology in pursuit of her doctorate in clinical psychology.
+Currently, she is in her fourth year of studies at Adler University , where she earned a master’s of science in clinical psychology and is currently in pursuit of her doctorate in clinical psychology.

 Prior to her doctoral studies, Airriell occupied various roles in the healthcare field including serving as a certified pharmacy technician, a benefits analyst, and a crisis center operator.
 She has received clinical training at community mental health centers wherein she worked closely with those involved with the legal system and individuals living with severe mental illness.
 Airriell has also conducted therapy in the medical setting working with children, adults, and families impacted by both physical and mental health concerns.